 Operating from the museum also gives you exposure to the public, and gives them insight to our hobby.
 Plus operating QTH couldn’t get much better, warm sheltered, tea, coffee, and great support from the museum staff.
 A short walk across the road, fabulous local coffee shop.
 Great cappuccino, and carrot cake, cheese cake, then you can work your way through the real menu.

 Yes we made some contacts, it just wasn’t all coffee and cheese cake, filled two pages of the log, plenty of ZL’s, VK’s, DX of note New Caledonia, France, USA.
 We had some issues with the 80m dipole section of the antenna, so operated from 40m onwards.

 Band conditions generally poor, but we made some good contacts.
 Low noise levels at Port Albert, and enjoyed ourselves.
 Kept the feet dry too.

 So what about Deal, have registered again for 2019… tough time of year to cross Bass Strait.
 So I plan to do a summer crossing, maybe 4 days and operate a DX expedition, also IOTA.
 Thanks to Darrin VK3VDP who came to Port Albert and shared the load, plus he rolls a length of coax to precision.
 Impressive…

-Hi all, what a great short story from Glen.
-Please share your stories by emailing email@example.com with some words and photos.
+Hi all, what a great short story from Glenn.
+Please share your stories by emailing firstname.lastname@example.org with some words and photos.
 If you can try and keep photos a reasonable size and we can resize them if needed – or drop a line and we can sort something out for larger files.
 Regards Ed.